SteamGridDB/steam-rom-manager/docs/index.md

 ## Other features

-* Multiplatform - runs on Windows and Linux!
-Should run on Mac OS too, but you'll need to build it from source yourself.
+* Multiplatform - runs on Windows, Mac, and Linux.
-* Multiple image providers - fully supports image downloads from **SteamGridDB**, **retrogaming.cloud** and partially from **ConsoleGrid**.
+* Capable of supporting multiple image providers - fully supports image downloads from **SteamGridDB**, but more will be supported as they come online (formerly supported the now defunct **Console Grid** and **Retrogaming.cloud** providers )
 * Local images - you can set parser up to user your own local images.
+* Exception Manager - Want to rename or exclude a handful of your hundreds of parsed games?
+SRM has you covered.
+* Presets - a comprehensive list of parser presets to handle importing practically all commonly used emulators.
+* Steam Artwork Management - a steam parser/preset that allows you to manage the artwork of existing steam games

 # Special thanks

-- Thank you **doZennn** for providing title list for fuzzy matching and an icon.
+- Thank you **doZennn** for providing title list for fuzzy matching and an icon, and especially for creating and maintaining **SteamGridDB**.
-- Thank you **HEspoke** for actively handling issues and creating Steam group.
+- Thank you **HEspoke** for building the SRM community in Discord and Steam Groups.
+- Thank you **kencinder** for managing and adding presets.
+- Thank you **klepp0906** for adding thousands of custom variables for Wii U and PS3.